Volunteer roles with Derby Phoenix

 This is an introduction into the world of the swimming official.
 It covers the practical aspects of what is required of a timekeeper by means of a short theory session followed by a practical assessment.

 The minimum recommended age for candidates to undertake this training is 14 years.

-The role requires the individual to attend a "Timekeeper" course and complete an assessment.
+The role requires the individual to attend a "Timekeeper" on-line course and complete an assessment.

 Judges are the enablers of competitive swimming events and are vital to the smooth running of open meets, galas, etc. There are several progression steps for judges, including Judge1, Judge2, Starter and referee, each with their own training requirements.

 The committee is responsible for the efficient running of the club.
 Members meet once per month, usually on the second Thursday.
 A variety of roles are currently vacant, each with their own time expectations.
 The current committee and open roles can ve vieiwed on our committee page.